John Spano: Arrest and incarceration

-The Newsday report revealed that a federal investigation into Spano's affairs was well underway.
+In the course of its reporting, Newsday revealed that a federal investigation into Spano's affairs was well underway.
+Pickett had alerted the United States Attorney for the Eastern District of New York at the same time he alerted the NHL.
 On July 23, federal prosecutors on Long Island charged Spano with multiple counts of bank fraud, wire fraud and forgery.
-On August 14, federal prosecutors in Fort Worth indicted Spano with additional unrelated charges of bank fraud and wire fraud for bilking two lenders out of $5.1 million.
+On August 14, federal prosecutors in Fort Worth indicted Spano on additional unrelated charges of bank fraud and wire fraud for bilking two lenders out of $5.1 million.
 Soon afterward, federal prosecutors in Boston (home to Fleet) began investigating Spano regarding the $80 million loan.

 Prosecutors obtained evidence that Spano had forged numerous letters from bank officials in his business dealings from 1995 onward.
 After Spano bounced the $17 million check, Comerica reportedly sent a letter to Pickett's attorneys saying he had funds to cover the overdraft.
 However, the executive who purportedly signed it denied ever writing it.
 Moreover, the letter was written in two different fonts, one on the body and another on the signature block.
 A postal inspector found that the fax machine mark at the top of the page was an exact match to the one used by Spano's Bison Group.
 The fax machine mark on a letter purportedly from Donaldson, Lufkin & Jenrette that claimed Spano owned Treasury bills worth $27 million was also an exact match to the one used by Bison Group.

 It also emerged that many of the banks who gave money to Spano had abandoned their traditional safeguards.
 Fleet had relied on a letter from a Comerica senior vice president saying that Spano was worth over $100 million.
 This figure was based on what were later described as "unverified documents" provided by Spano.
 Additionally, a Dallas attorney claimed as trustee of a $107 million trust later told prosecutors he was unable to verify the trust's existence because of Spano's reluctance to document the funds.
 The Fleet loan officer who approved the $80 million deal was forced to resign.